xbeat/Machine-Learning/README.md

 Custom Managers in Django

 Custom managers in Django allow you to extend the default query functionality of models.
 They provide a way to encapsulate common query patterns and add custom methods to your model's interface.

+## Reducing Neural Network Memory Consumption

+Understanding Gradient Checkpointing Fundamentals

+Gradient checkpointing is a memory optimization technique for training deep neural networks that reduces memory consumption by selectively storing intermediate activations.
+Instead of keeping all activations in memory during forward pass, it strategically saves checkpoints and recomputes activations when needed during backpropagation.

 ## Exploring Lie Groups and Lie Algebras with Python